zencart/documentation/content/user/security/security_recommendations.md

 ### 11\.
 Remove the print URL feature from your browser

 To stop the browser from printing the admin URL (which discloses your Admin foldername) on the invoice follow these steps:.

-*   Microsoft Internet Explorer

     *   Click on _File_ then _Page Setup_
-    *   At page setup window, remove these two character combination "&u" from the header or footer text box.
-*   Firefox

-    *   Click on _File_ then _Page Setup_
-    *   On page setup window click on the tab "Margins & Header/Footer".
+    *   On the Page Setup window click on the tab "Margins & Header/Footer".
 In the "Header & Footer" section set all of the drop downs to --blank--.
 (Or at least remove all instances of "Title" and "URL" from the various boxes.)
-*   Other browsers offer similar menu choices to change these settings.
+(In some browsers the "URL" is denoted by the `&u` pattern, which is what you should remove.)

 ### 12\.
 Things to Check Up on Regularly